Back to National Guide

 What Affects the Cost

 • Pipe accessibility.
 Under a kitchen sink is straightforward.
-Inside a concrete slab or wall cavity requires cutting and patching.
+Inside a concrete slab or wall cavity requires cutting and patching, often adding $1,000–$3,000 for access and reinstatement alone.

 • Leak severity.
-A slow weeping joint versus a fully burst section requiring immediate isolation.
+A slow weeping joint versus a fully burst section requiring immediate isolation and metre-plus replacement.

 • Building type.
 Apartments may involve strata common property pipes, complicating access and responsibility.

 A weeping joint on an exposed copper pipe under the kitchen sink in a post-2000 home sits toward $200.
-A burst galvanised pipe inside a double-brick wall in a 1920s Balmain terrace, requiring wall opening, full section replacement, and patching, pushes toward $2,000.
+A burst galvanised pipe inside a double-brick wall in a 1920s Balmain terrace, requiring wall opening, full section replacement with PEX, and patching pushes toward $2,000.

 After-hours, weekend, and public holiday callouts carry premium rates that add significantly to the bill.
 If you have turned off the water at the meter and the leak is contained, scheduling the repair during business hours saves money.
 If water is actively flowing and you cannot isolate it, call immediately regardless of the hour.